greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 ### Income At Exit

-Computed for enrollments where the client is either the head of household or an adult on the report date, and exited during the reporting period.
+Computed for enrollments where the client is either the head of household or an adult on the on the date the report was generated, and exited during the reporting period.
 Income At Entry is missing if there is no income benefit at exit.

 ## Timeliness